mastersign/mdgraphextract/README.md

 * The `mode` attribute controlles the operational mode of the graph extraction.
 It can have `"auto"` or `"dotex"` as value.
 * The `encoding` attribute specifying the input encoding, in case the input is binary.
-* The `group` attribute is recognized, if the `mode` is set to `"dotex"`, and specifies the command group to consider
+* The `group` attribute is recognized, if the `mode` is set to `"dotex"`, and specifies the command group(s) to consider.
+Either a string or an array of strings.
 * The `autographLevel` attribute is recognized, if the `mode` is set to `"auto"`, and specifies the headline level to use as the link context.
 * The `noAutoRefs` attribute controlles the automatic generation of URL attributes for nodes from the auto-identifier of the related headline.
 If it set to `true`, no URL attributes will be auto-generated from the headlines.
 * The `refPrefix` can be set to a string, which will be prefixing any auto-generated URL attribute.